Failure to Register as a Sex Offender

 - Misdemeanor/Felony – This charge can either be a misdemeanor or a felony.
 If the underlying offense that requires you to register was a misdemeanor, the first time you are charged with failure to register it is a misdemeanor and may be punished by up to one year in the County Jail.
 However, if you have previously been convicted of failing to register, you will be charged with a felony for failing to register.
 If the underlying offense was a felony, you will be charged with a felony for failing to register.
 As a felony, this charge may be punished by 16 months, 2 years, or 3 years in prison.
 If you are convicted of this offense, your attorney will ask the Judge to give you probation instead of sentencing you to prison time.
 However, even if you are given probation, you will be required to spend at least 90 days in the County Jail.

 If you or a loved one has been accused of failing to register as a sex offender in Los Angeles or anywhere in California, you should immediately contact a qualified criminal defense attorney.
-Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+For a free and confidential consultation, call Los Angeles criminal defense lawyer Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page.